oracle/weblogic-kubernetes-operator/site/domains.md

 * Create Ingress controllers if you are using a load balancer that supports them, such as Traefik or Voyager.

 ### Modifying domain configurations

-You can modify the WebLogic domain configuration for both the domain in PV and the domain in image:
+You can modify the WebLogic domain configuration for both the "domain in persistent volume" and the "domain in image" options before deploying a domain resource:

-* When the domain is in a PV, use WLST or WDT to change the configuration.
+* When the domain is in a persistent volume, you can use WLST or WDT to change the configuration, or
-* Use [configuration overrides](config-overrides.md) when using the domain in image.
+* For either case you can use [configuration overrides](config-overrides.md).

-The automatic and custom overrides apply to all domains - not just domain-in-image domains.
+Configuration overrides allow changing a configuration without modifying its original `config.xml` or system resource xml files, and also support parameterizing overrides so that you can inject values into them from Kubernetes secrets.
+For example, you can inject database usernames, passwords, and URLs that are stored in a secret.

 ### Managing lifecycle operations